 The program relies on conservation districts sharing and promoting stewardship and conservation through field days, educational programming, and workshops to educate citizens about the need to care for our natural resources.
 Many district activities extend beyond the one-week observance to include an entire year of outreach.
 Stewardship Week helps to remind us all of the power each person has to conserve natural resources and improve the world.
 When everyone works together with their local conservation district, that power continuously grows.

-For more information about NACD’s Stewardship Program, email firstname.lastname@example.org.
+For more information about NACD’s Stewardship Program, email stewardship[at]nacdnet.org.

 The Stewardship and Education Committee has developed a five-year rotation for stewardship topics – water, soil, habitat, forestry, and a topic of interest – and determines the theme each year.
-The 2017 Stewardship theme is “Healthy Soils Are Full of Life.”
+The 2023 Poster and Photo Contest theme is “One Water.”
+The 2023 Stewardship week will be celebrated April 30-May 7, 2023 with the same theme.

 Click on the logos below to view and download resources from previous years’ stewardship themes.